With Glyphs, creating layered color fonts is a snap. Find out how.

 Once you close the Font Info window, you are taken back to the Font window.
 Let’s double click the uppercase I, an easy letter, ideal for experimenting and trying some editing.

 Using the Master buttons at the top of the window, or the shortcuts Cmd-1, Cmd-2, and Cmd-3, you can switch between the layers.
-In the Layers section of the sidebar palette (Cmd-Opt-P), the custom names should pop up, along with an indication of the layer color.
+In the Layers palette in the sidebar on the right (Cmd-Opt-P), our custom names show up: ‘Front’, ‘Side’, ‘Bottom’.
 To the left of each layer name, there is a little eye symbol.
 Click on all closed eyes to open them.
-So, all master layers are displayed at once while you edit them.
+So, all master layers are displayed at once while you edit them:

 Press Cmd-1 to go to the ‘Front’ layer, and draw a rectangle from the cap height to the baseline, for the uppercase I: